Parenting can be harsh. But with gentle parenting, you will find that you and your child are calmer than ever.

 This post contains affiliate links.
 This means that I may receive a commission at no cost to you if you make a purchase.

 Amber grew up in an authoritative household that had old school values and parenting styles.

 Amber admits that her mother was great, but there are some things that she had to work through because of her mother’s parenting style.

-Such as not being heard or certain expressions being taken the wrong way.
+Such as not being heard or certain expressions took the wrong way.
 Amber felt that when she became a mom that she would do things differently.

 “And it wasn’t until he got his new therapist at age five that I learned about what gentle parenting was and how it tied into functions of behaviors.”

-This is when Amber realized that she had to unlearn what she thought parenting looked like.
-Especially when it came to discipline.
+This was when Amber realized that she had to unlearn what she thought parenting looked like, especially when it came to discipline.

 “Those are the types of thoughts I had to unlearn.
 And it wasn’t until I used to try like the timeout.
 Try no restrictions and things of that nature.
 And I was like, why isn’t anything working in my household?
 You know, these things work.
 You got punished and moved on because you didn’t want to be punished again.
 And that’s when kind of like the light bulb went off.
 You know, every child doesn’t respond to the same discipline, the same type of communication.”